 While choosing your wildly important goal, don’t ask what is important?
 Because there are many important things in your life.

 WIG is different from just important goals.
-Ask yourself, If I put all the current activities as it is, what will that one activity or thing which will improve my life?
+Ask yourself, If I put all the current activities as it is, what will that one thing which will improve my life?

 You might know the 80/20 rule.
 20% of actions bring 80% results.
 So your WIG should be from that 20% activities.